iamvitalyo/Aphrodite-AGI/readme.txt

 we can use our 3d to emulate but we can also emulate in our 2d what is circle 3d when head of 5 is 3

+ok revert of black white together is grayy and revert of gray is ccolor of shit anthyuthopia

 Good luck, and dont forget to click "Star" button!